 Recipients are selected based on academic achievement, demonstrated dedication to the USC Rossier mission and other distinguishing characteristics.
 Applications are reviewed in rounds.
 To receive priority consideration, submit your application to the program during rounds 1 and 2.
 All scholarships are awarded at the time of admission.

 You may also view USC Rossier’s list of additional scholarships, fellowships and grants that may require a separate application.
 Additionally, the university offers some institutional scholarships.

-The USC Office of Financial Aid provides support for students preparing to enter graduate school.
-After you apply for financial aid at USC, the USC financial aid office will determine your financial need and process your financial aid summary document, which will consist mostly of federal loans.
+As a Master in Education in Enrollment Management and Policy student, you are eligible to apply for several forms of financial aid.
+The USC Financial Aid Office will review your application, determine your financial need and process your summary document, which will mostly consist of federal loans.
 In addition, USC participates in a variety of private student loan programs.